 - Poor oral hygiene: Poor oral hygiene allows harmful plaque, bacteria, and food remnants to remain on the teeth, which can cause tooth erosion.

-- Aggressive brushing: Although it may seem brushing the teeth with heavy pressure and a hard-bristled toothbrush would clean the teeth well, it can actually cause more harm than good.
+- Aggressive brushing: Although it may seem to brush the teeth with heavy pressure and a hard-bristled toothbrush would clean the teeth well, it can actually cause more harm than good.
 Aggressively brushing the teeth increases friction on the teeth, eventually leading to enamel erosion.

 - Acidic foods and drinks: Regularly consuming foods and drinks with high acid levels, like citrus fruits and soft drinks, can increase the rate of enamel erosion.